Can my employer see what I do on LinkedIn? (job search, DMs)

 Your job search activity

-LinkedIn has an "Open to Work" feature that lets recruiters know you're looking.
+This is the fear behind most searches on this topic: can my employer see that I'm looking for a job?
+Through LinkedIn itself, no. LinkedIn has an "Open to Work" feature that lets recruiters know you're looking.
 You can set this to be visible only to recruiters, not to people at your current company.
-LinkedIn actively hides this signal from employees at your company, though it's not 100% foolproof.
+LinkedIn actively hides this signal from employees at your company, though it's not 100% foolproof: someone at your company with a recruiter seat may still see it.

 Your saved jobs